Skip to content

 Top 5 questions about the NLV in 2026

 Below are the 5 questions we hear most often from readers considering the Non-Lucrative Visa.
-For the full procedure - financial proof, document checklist, consulate timeline and cost breakdown - see our step-by-step application guide.
+The full procedure - financial proof, document checklist, consulate timeline, refusal causes and cost breakdown - is on this page above.

 Is the NLV right for me in 2026?